MOACChain/MOAC-DOCS/Docs/moac/JSONRPC.rst

 .. _scs_getExchangeByAddress:

-Returns the Withdraw/Deposit exchange records between MicroChain and MotherChain for a certain address.
+Returns the Withdraw/Deposit exchange records between AppChain and MotherChain for a certain address.
 This command returns both the ongoing exchanges and processed exchanges.
 To check all the ongoing exchanges, please use scs_getExchangeInfo.

 *Parameters*

-1. `String` - The MicroChain address.
+1. `String` - The AppChain address.
 1. `String` - The address to be checked.
 1. `Int` - Index of Deposit records >= 0.
 1. `Int` - Number of Deposit records extracted.